Oral Fixation, Vol. 2: Singles

 The lead single, "Don't Bother", was released on 4 October 2005.
 The song received mixed reviews from music critics, who were ambivalent towards its production and songwriting.
 Commercially, the song was a moderate success, reaching the top ten in Austria, Germany, Italy, Switzerland and UK, while it only peaked at number 42 in the US, reaching a lower peak than "La Tortura", the lead single of Fijación Oral.

 After the moderate success of "Don't Bother" and of the album, her label Epic Records asked Wyclef Jean, in early 2006, to remake his song "Dance Like This" with Shakira, attempting to revive sales of the album.
 After that, "Hips Don't Lie" was released as the second single from the album (first from the reissue) on 28 February 2006.
 The song received positive reviews from critics, while it gained 6 awards.
 Commercially, the single proved to be more successful than "Don't Bother", peaking at number one in more than 13 countries, including Australia, France, Ireland, the UK and the US, becoming her most successful single to date.

-The third and final single, "Illegal", was released on 14 November 2006.
+The third (second from the original standard edition) and final single, "Illegal", was released on 14 November 2006.
 The song received favorable reviews from music critics, due to the inclusion of Carlos Santana on it.
 However, the song didn't perform well on the charts, after the huge success of "Hips Don't Lie", only managing to peak inside the top ten in Austria, Italy and the Netherlands, while elsewhere it reached the top forty, including the UK.
 In the US, the song didn't enter the Billboard Hot 100 chart.